Skip to content

 Step 7.
 Observe

-You will now see that Rapise has learned about the OK button, and the Object Tree in the upper left-hand pane of the Rapise has a new entry called OK (shown here expanded).
+You will now see that Rapise has learned about the OK button.
+The Object Tree in the upper-left pane of Rapise will have a new entry called OK (shown here expanded).
 The list of items contained under the OK button entry in the Object Tree is the set of methods and properties available for the OK object.

 Actions and properties have different icons.
-The items are grouped by the library, so the DoAction() method is unique to the OK UIAButton object whereas the DoClick() method is generic and available for all Windows objects.
+The items are grouped by library.
+For example, the DoAction() method is unique to the OK UIAButton object, whereas the DoClick() method is generic and available for all Windows objects.

-Notice that the DoAction is listed and recall in the previous section when we recorded pressing the button, the DoAction method was chosen for the button-press action.
+Notice that DoAction is listed.
+Recall that in the previous section, when we recorded pressing the button, the DoAction method was chosen for the button-press action.

 objecttreewithokexpanded

-While we are looking at this OK object, let's make a few observations about it.
-These observations will be useful for your later dealings with Rapise and will make the script more informational and relevant as you delve into Rapise.
-First, look down at the Properties box that appears under the Object Tree in the bottom left corner of the Rapise screen.
+While examining this OK object, let's make a few observations.
+These observations will be useful for your future interactions with Rapise and will make scripts more informative and relevant as you delve deeper into Rapise.
+First, look at the Properties box that appears below the Object Tree in the bottom-left corner of the Rapise screen.
 The screenshot below has some of the tree nodes expanded.

 propertiesofokbutton

 First, notice that the OK button has a locator defined.
-When you have Rapise learn an object. it must collect data about that object so that it can relocate it even if the application has moved on the screen, and even if the application is in a different state of execution.
-In order to accomplish this, Rapise looks for all useful ways to uniquely identify the object.
-As bad, or perhaps worse, than not being able to find an object would be to find the wrong object on the AUT.
-Every time Rapise is required to locate this object, it will first try to use the first locator.
-If it fails to positively and uniquely match with that locator, it will try the second (if defined), and so on.
-Rapise will not give up and declare failure until it has failed to identify with all available locators.
+When Rapise learns an object, it collects data about that object so that it can relocate it, even if the application has moved on the screen or is in a different state of execution.
+As bad as, or perhaps worse than, not being able to find an object would be finding the wrong object on the AUT.
+Every time Rapise is required to locate this object, it will first attempt to use the primary locator.
+If it fails to positively and uniquely match with that locator, it will then try the second (if defined), and so on.
+Rapise will not give up and declare failure until it has failed to identify it using all available locators.

 Second, notice the ID entry in the Object section of the pane.
 This is the name of the object from Rapise's perspective.
 All Rapise objects are available through the SeS() function call.
-Therefore, if we want to refer to the OK object, we will use SeS("OK") to refer to it.
-Once we have correctly identified the object, all valid methods and properties can be accessed by using that object as the basis.
+Therefore, to refer to the OK object, you will use SeS("OK").
+Once the object is correctly identified, all valid methods and properties can be accessed using that object as the basis.

-Thirdly, notice in the main editor window of the Rapise, that no code has been added.
-When you identified the OK button, all Rapise did was add the new object to the Object Tree.
+Third, notice that no code has been added to the main editor window of Rapise.
+When you identified the OK button, Rapise only added the new object to the Object Tree.
 It did not write any code in the JavaScript file.

 Step 8.
 Use Learned Object

-In the automated (recorded) section above, you saw that when you pressed the OK button on the dialog, Rapise recorded a function like this:
+In the automated (recorded) section above, you saw that when you clicked the OK button on the dialog, Rapise recorded a function similar to this:

 SeS("OK").DoAction();

-This time, you will use the established name of the OK button object, but do something a little more interesting than its default action to demonstrate how to use Rapise.
+This time, you will use the established name of the OK button object, but perform a slightly more interesting action than its default to demonstrate Rapise's capabilities.

-Move the cursor into the editor part of the Rapise and make sure you are editing the file called Main.js.
+Move the cursor into the editor pane of Rapise and ensure you are editing the Main.js file.
 At the moment, this file still looks something like this:

 //########## Script Steps ##############